News

 It seems that something is being announced almost every day at the moment in the world of electric vehicles, with mainstream internal combustion engine (ICE) manufacturers giving details of new models and upgrades to existing units, so we want to keep you up to date with all this new-fangled electrickery techy thingy, as only your dedicated newsletter team can!

-Well folks, that’s about it for the October edition, we hope you like the world class, award winning, journalism we bring you, not just this month, but every month, so look forward to seeing you again next month.
-Until then, drive safe and remember to tell everyone about our fantastic, advanced driving course, next one starts on 30th October with an introduction evening at the usual venue, Lostock Parish Centre.
+Well folks, that’s about it for the December edition, we hope you like the world class, award winning, journalism we bring you, not just this month, but every month, so look forward to seeing you again next month.
+Until then, drive safe and remember to tell everyone about our fantastic, advanced driving course, the next one starts on 5th February with an introduction evening at the usual venue, Lostock Parish Centre.
 If you know of anyone that you think might be interested, then invite them along for a hot drink and a biscuit or two, we don’t bite.
 Honest!

 Remember, if you’re thinking of “upgrading” to electric, please let us know, we would love to hear what you are thinking of changing to, plus if you have any questions, or want to relate any experiences you have had, just shout out!